antonmontrezor/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1 - Setup and Manual wordpress build.md

 Set `Value` to `4n1m4l54L1f3`
 Click `Create parameter`

-## Create Parameter - DBRootPassword (the password for the database root user, used for self-managed admin)
+## Create Parameter - DBRootPassword (the password for the database root user, used for self-managed admin - password for a db server)
 Click `Create Parameter`
 Set Name to `/A4L/Wordpress/DBRootPassword`
 Set Description to `Wordpress DBRoot Password`